Why Your Gut is a Key to Your Health

 Maintain Good Gut Health

 Leaky gut and bad gut flora are common because of the modern lifestyle.
 If you have a leaky gut, you probably have bad gut flora, and vice versa.
 While achieving and maintaining gut health can seem like hard work, it is vitally important to our health.
 The most obvious solution is to avoid all of the factors that contribute to gut health, although in some cases it is easier said than done.
-Depending on the degree of concern there are many different and complex nutrition and supplement protocols you can follow in order to improve your gut health (which I will cover at a later date), however the first step is merely accepting the fact that what you eat affects much more than your weight and physical appearance.
-By focusing on a diet of whole foods, limiting refined sugars, food additives, processed foods and limiting stress, you will be taking the first steps to improving your overall health.
+Depending on the degree of concern there are many different and complex nutrition and supplement protocols you can follow in order to improve your gut health (which I will cover at a later date), however, the first step is merely accepting the fact that what you eat affects much more than your weight and physical appearance.
+By focusing on a diet of whole foods, limiting refined sugars, food additives, processed foods and limiting stress, you will be taking the first steps to improve your overall health.

 Part 2: 10 Signs You Have Leaky Gut